GaloisInc/mctrace/release/README.md

 The MCTrace Docker Image
 ------------------------

-The current version of MCTrace is capable of instrumenting PowerPC and `x86_64` binaries.

 The docker image provided with this README contains PowerPC and `x86_64` test programs and example probes that can be used to exercise MCTrace.
 Important folders are as follows: